piemonte/Position/README.md

 Ensure your app’s `Info.plist` file includes both a location usage description, required device capability “location-services”, and  required background mode (if necessary).

-See sample project for examples too.
+See sample project for examples.

 Import the file and setup your component to be a PositionObserver, if you’d like it to be a delegate.